SatvikPraveen/JAX-NSL/README.md

 ---

-**JAX-NSL** represents a comprehensive exploration of neural scientific computing, demonstrating the power and flexibility of JAX for both educational purposes and production deployments.
+**JAX-NSL** is your comprehensive guide to mastering JAX—from syntactical fundamentals to research-grade implementations.
+Use it as a learning resource, reference guide, or study material for deepening your understanding of neural scientific computing.